objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-locations.md

 ## Best practices
 Solving Collisions should not be an issue to deal with frequently.
 [Check out how to avoid them](/tracking/react/core-concepts/best-practices.md) in the first place by reading what we think are good practices around tracking Locations.

+## What's next?
+This is pretty much it for the basics of tracking with React SDK.
+Check out the [API Reference](/tracking/react/api-reference/overview.md) and its examples for more details about all the available Components, Hooks and APIs.